cksystemsteaching/selfie/manuscript/semantics.md

 [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor "Hypervisor")
 : A piece of computer software, firmware or hardware that creates and runs virtual machines.
 A computer on which a hypervisor runs one or more virtual machines is called a host machine, and each virtual machine is called a guest machine.

-Let us try using the same command as above for running starc on mipster but this time running starc on hypster, using the `-y` option, running on top of mipster, which now needs 1MB more to accommodate hypster:
+Let us try using the same command as above for running starc on mipster but this time running starc on hypster, using the `-y` option, running on top of mipster:

 {line-numbers=off}
 ```
-> ./selfie -c selfie.c -o selfie3.m -m 3 -l selfie3.m -y 2 -c selfie.c -o selfie4.m
+> ./selfie -c selfie.c -o selfie3.m -m 2 -l selfie3.m -y 2 -c selfie.c -o selfie4.m
 ./selfie: this is selfie's starc compiling selfie.c
 ...
 ./selfie: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie3.m
-./selfie: this is selfie's mipster executing selfie3.m with 3MB of physical memory
+./selfie: this is selfie's mipster executing selfie3.m with 2MB of physical memory
 selfie3.m: 121660 bytes with 28779 instructions and 6544 bytes of data loaded from selfie3.m
 selfie3.m: this is selfie's hypster executing selfie3.m with 2MB of physical memory
 selfie3.m: this is selfie's starc compiling selfie.c